NavSanya/Data_Anlysis_Exercise/README.md

 receipts_insert.sql
 users_insert.sql

-## Write queries that directly answer predetermined questions from a business stakeholder
+## SECOND: Write queries that directly answer predetermined questions from a business stakeholder

 <details>
         <summary>What are the top 5 brands by receipts scanned for most recent month?</summary>